-A: Security and Campus Safety can tell you which towing company has your car.
+A: Campus Safety can tell you which towing company has your car.
 You are responsible for retrieving your vehicle from the towing company as well as paying any fines or charges the company imposes.
 Please note that most local towing companies will only accept cash.

 Q: How do I appeal a ticket?

-A: Individuals may appeal a parking ticket by submitting an appeal form to Security and Campus Safety.
+A: Individuals may appeal a parking ticket by submitting an appeal form to Campus Safety.
 Appeal forms must be submitted along with a copy of the ticket within seven calendar days of the violation.
 Appeals received after seven calendar days will not be heard.

 Q: Does my written appeal really get reviewed?